Student Loan Forgiveness (and Other Ways the Government Can Help You Repay Your Loans)

 4

-You may be eligible for forgiveness of up to $17,500 if you teach full-time for five complete and consecutive academic years in certain elementary or secondary schools or educational service agencies that serve low-income families and if you meet other qualifications.
-Get details about Teacher Loan Forgiveness.
+You may be eligible for forgiveness of up to $17,500 if you teach full time for five complete and consecutive academic years in certain elementary or secondary schools or educational service agencies that serve low-income families, and if you meet other qualifications.
+Learn more about Teacher Loan Forgiveness.

-See our other resource article, “4 Loan Forgiveness Programs for Teachers.”
+For more resources for teachers, check out our article, “4 Loan Forgiveness Programs for Teachers.”

 5